ssantichaivekin/empress/Readme.md

 ```

 ### Download empress repository
-If you have `git` installed, you can download empress by typing in terminal
+If you have `git` installed, you can download empress by typing in the terminal
 ```bash
 cd folder-you-want-to-install  # go to the folder you want to downlaod empress to git clone https://github.com/ssantichaivekin/empress.git